Minnesota vs. Northwestern NCAA Football Odds, Plays and Insights | October 30, 2021

 Northwestern Stats and Trends

-- The Wildcats have been underdogs by 7.5 points or more two times this year and have not covered the spread once.

-- Northwestern's games this year have eclipsed the over/under three times in seven opportunities (42.9%).
+- Northwestern's games this year have hit the over on three of seven set point totals (42.9%).

 - The Wildcats average just 0.1 more points per game (19.7) than the Golden Gophers surrender (19.6).

-- When Northwestern piles up more than 312 yards, the team is 2-2 against the spread and 2-2 overall.
+- Northwestern is 2-2 against the spread and 2-2 overall when the team picks up over 312 yards.

-- The Wildcats have turned the ball over 11 times this season, one more turnover than the Golden Gophers have forced (10).
+- This season the Wildcats have turned the ball over 11 times, one more than the Golden Gophers' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.